 Visit Perth – The Landing Point and Gateway

 Perth is the capital, the gateway and the likely first landing spot.
-It is also worthy of a few days of your time.
+It is also worth a few days of your time.
 It may have rained for the first few days of my induction to Australia’s ‘Sunniest City’ (so-called as it has more hours of sunshine than any other in the country) but that didn’t dampen the enthusiasm for what has come to being listed as one of the world’s ‘most livable’ cities.
 Not only do you have a ‘Sunset Coast’ of 19 beaches including the much-loved Cottesloe and Scarborough, the island getaway of Rottnest and one of the world’s largest inner-city parks (the Kings Park and Botanic Garden), but Perth is constantly expanding its urban cool offering.

 Where to Go in Perth:

 You can kick back in the street-art laneways and coffee shop-lined streets of its go-to neighbourhoods because one of the answers to the question of what to do in Western Australia outside of the wilderness is to hone in on its areas of growth and regeneration.
 In Perth, these areas include Northbridge – the theatre and gallery filled area behind the Central Business District (CBD), full of international food hubs and a miniature Chinatown lined with dumpling stores – and in the younger, design hub of Leederville.
 ‘Leedo’ thrives on the artistic regeneration of its self-proclaimed “immigrant nostalgia architecture” built upon a melting pot of Italian, Chinese, Jewish, Greek and Macedonian heritage.
 There’s also the central Perth city State Buildings, whose former government holdings are now an ultra-swanky and fun hub of retail and dining offering from chocolate and coffee to Asian cuisine.
 The area of Fremantle has its unique offering (see below).